BluWolf7/Spring-Security-/README.md

 2) 9:05 : In spring-security-client in application.yml : Same issue as above, have kept localhost at line 36
 3) 9:15 : In Oauth-resource-server in  application.yml : Same issue as above, have kept localhost at line 9
 4) 9:17 : In Oauth-resource-server in ResourceServerConfig : mvcMatchers not working (Seems deprecated) So i have commented out entire bean.

+Let me come back to this after learning springSecurity better.